openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

     frontend_status: Done

-All classes except class *Object* can contain the *extends* clause which specifies the *base class* or *direct superclass* of the current class.
+All classes except class *Object* can contain the *extends* clause which specifies the *base class*, or the *direct superclass* of the current class.
-A class that has no *extends* clause and is not *Object* is assumed to have the *extends* *Object* clause.
+A class that has no *extends* clause, and is not *Object*, is assumed to have the *extends* *Object* clause.

 .. index::